 Our local contacts, Oberin Sr. Yasinta Rugabadi, Dr. Kenneth Yona and Dr. Salum Jipemba prepare the missions.
 We are in daily contact.
 Our contacts have set up a registration office for patients.
 This is followed by a preselection.
 This leads to an average of 250 patients who are patiently waiting for us when we arrive.
 Often all money is spent to get to Sumbawanga.
 The clinic and team members support the patients who have no money for the return trip.
 As a rule, the patient would have to pay US $ 450 for an operation.
 The operations are carried out by us free of charge.

 Since 2010, we have successfully operated 3,864 patients in 23 operations.
 The teams consist of a strong, experienced core team, supplemented by younger specialists.
-In and around Dresden, we now have a pool of 40 active friends who actively and passively support us.
-A further 15 members come from North Rhine-Westphalia, the Netherlands and Austria.
+In Bonn, Munich, Dresden and Berlin we now have a pool of 50 active friends who actively and passively support us.
 Everyone takes vacations for the assignment and works voluntarily and free of charge, never less than 14 hours a day.

 The physical equipment of the clinic is very modest.
 Children under 5 years, adults over 65 years, pregnant women and HIV-positive people are treated free of charge.
 This is at the expense of the overall budget.
 In terms of our work, this means that for 140 to 180 operations per operation, we would use about 80% of the hospital's annual needs.
 Against this background, we repeatedly collect material in Germany and bring it to Tanzania or procure it directly on site.
 Without these donations, the stakes would not be possible.